Center for Student Success

-Yellow Ribbon Program benefits begin with the fall 2009 semester and will be available for those students seeking to earn a bachelor’s or master’s degree from Norwich.
-For more information on all degree programs, visit our Academics page.
+Yellow Ribbon Program benefits began with the fall 2009 semester and will be available for those students seeking to earn a bachelor’s or master’s degree from Norwich.
+For more information on all degree programs, visit our Academics pages.

 What is the Yellow Ribbon Program?

 The Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program) is a provision of the Post-9/11 Veterans Educational Assistance Act of 2008.
 This program allows institutions of higher learning (degree granting institutions) in the United States to voluntarily enter into an agreement with the Department of Veterans Affairs (VA) to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
 The institution can contribute up to 50 percent of those expenses and VA will match the same amount as the institution.
 Norwich University has agreed to contribute the maximum percentage rate of 50 percent, making a private university education very affordable.